 Do you struggle to remember when to use quotation marks?
 Are you unsure how they can be used correctly in written English?
-This article will outline the different types of uses for quotations and gives clear examples of how these are formed.
-This guide is ideal for beginners looking for an easy guide on understanding quotation marks as well as experienced writers who want a quick refresher on the correct usage.
+This article will outline the different types of uses for quotations and give clear examples of how these are formed.

 What are Quotation Marks?